atu1dhiman/CompositionLayout/README.md

 # CompositionLayout
-This is a exmaple app of UICollection VIew Composition Layout with MVVM Design Pattern with Get Api to display data  and also display data from local storage
+This is a exmaple app of UICollection VIew Composition Layout with MVVM Design Pattern to display a movie data through API and showing that in horizonatal and vertical form.